 Discuss the general content of Appendices A and R to 10 CFR Part 50, as well as 10 CFR 50.48.

-Discuss the principstrategy and methodologies for achieving safe-shutdown.
+Discuss the principal strategy and methodologies for achieving safe-shutdown.

-Discuss, in general terms, the contents of the licensee’s fire analysis and safe-shutdown analysis and Pre-Fire Plan Strategies.
+Discuss, in general terms, the contents of the licensee’s fire hazard analysis and safe-shutdown analysis and Pre-Fire Plan Strategies.

 Discuss the principle of defense in depth as it applies to the licensee’s Fire Protection Program.